Strategy – a.) A clever plan or stratagem. b) The art of devising or employing plans or stratagems towards a goal.

 According to Merriam-Webster’s dictionary, a strategy is a plan or the art of developing a plan to move you closer to a goal.
 The most important part about this is that you have a goal, or a desired result that you envision.
 Once you have a goal in mind, then you can determine a strategy to help you get there.
 Once you have a strategy in place – an overall plan – then you can identify the step-by-step actions that you will take to work the plan, and in turn achieve the goal.

 What does this mean for social media and small businesses?

-Many people mistakenly believe that social media marketing is free, since there’s no charge to use Facebook or Twitter or to add a blog to your website.
+Many people mistakenly believe that social media marketing is free, since there’s no charge to use Facebook or Twitter.
 There is a critical cost involved, though, usually in the form of staff time for the busy marketing manager or business owner responsible for managing your social media efforts.
 By taking the time to engage in a planning process, you will ensure that you are effectively using your most valuable resource.

 How can you develop your own social media strategy?